 “It is almost impossible for the beginning trader to make a reasonable assessment of the level of expertise that is required to function in a trading environment.”

 – Mark Douglas, The Disciplined Trader

 Quick background.
 I’ve been a trading coach since 2002.
 I’ve published articles for Forbes, SmartMoney, SFO Magazine and Zacks and I regularly write a column on trading psychology for Trader Planet.
 I have also appeared on CNBC.

 More importantly, I trade stocks and futures every day, so I understand the challenges aspiring traders face from my own experience.
 Most day traders lose money, but a select few can take money out of the market at will.
 Some of the difference between the two groups is accounted for by technical factors, such as indicators.
 The majority of the difference, however, is due to psychological factors.

 Let’s start with a few tips.

-This site will help guide you toward solutions to these three trader issues and more.
+This site will help guide you toward solutions to these three trader issues, and more.

-The results are a bell curve, but it’s the losers who fill out the bell shape.
+The results form a bell curve, but it’s the losers who fill out the bell shape.
 Before you leave, be sure to Download my free 16-page report from the top of the sidebar detailing how the Top 4% of day traders make a living at the expense of the other 96%.

-Presumably you are visiting this site because you are aware that something about your daytrading needs fixing.
+Perhaps you are visiting this site because you are aware that something about your daytrading needs fixing.
 It is usually a combination of one’s Method and one’s Mindset, because they are inter-dependent.

 A poor Method with no real edge will quickly undermine your Mindset.
 Similarly, a toxic Mindset will render even the very best Methods ineffective.
 In my daytrading coaching program, we evaluate both elements and fix where necessary.